Non piu, tutto ascoltai

 "Non più.
-Tutto ascoltai...Non temer, amato bene", K. 490, is a concert aria by Wolfgang Amadeus Mozart for solo soprano or tenor and orchestra, composed in Vienna in 1786.
+Tutto ascoltai...Non temer, amato bene", K. 490, is a concert aria by Wolfgang Amadeus Mozart for solo tenor and orchestra, composed in Vienna in 1786.
+Originally written for the tenor voice, the aria is mostly now performed by sopranos.
 The text of this aria is taken from Mozart's 1781 opera Idomeneo, by Giambattista Varesco.
-Originally written for the tenor voice, the aria is mostly now performed by sopranos.
 The aria was published by Breitkopf & Härtel in 1881.

 Description

 The recitative "Non più.
 Tutto ascoltai" (No more!
 I have heard all) begins in allegro tempo in the key of C major.
 The aria commences at bar 52, marked "Rondo – Andante" in B-flat major, introduced by the solo violin, which accompanies the singer to the finale at bar 172.
 Both are in common time and written in the treble clef.
 The orchestra consists of two clarinets, two bassoons, two natural horns, a solo violin and a string section.
 A typical performance takes around ten minutes.

 The characters are Ilia, princess of Troy and her beloved Idamante, prince of Crete.
 Ilia begs Idamante to forget her and choose Elektra for his bride, but Idamante romantically refuses this request, stating he would die of grief if this occurred.
 In concert performances, both parts are usually sung by the same recitalist.